smitdylan2001/hackathon-explore/README.md

 # Scout around
 Niantic and Lenslist hackathon with AR

-Scout Around is an AR game made in a week by 3 students.
+Scout Around is an AR game made in 4 days by 3 students.

 The goal of the game is to go outside, explore your surroundings, and have fun!